all-out/guides/_guides/scanning-vippy.md

 ## How to Probe Quickly

+Newbies often end up spending ages trying to get their probes to go where they want them and arranging them painstakingly.
+With this method, you can center your probe formation on any signature in two motions, which (combined with the new keyboard shorcuts for resizing the bubbles and scanning) vastly cuts the time you need to take.

 - Filter anomalies out of the probe window by clicking in the list of sigs and pressing the `1` key.
 - Launch your probes in the "pinpoint" formation by pressing this button:

 ![Pinpoint probe formation]({{site.baseurl}}/img/pinpoint.png)
 {: .text-center}

 - Double-click the sig you're going to scan to highlight it, hide the others, and center the view on it.
 - Zoom out so you can see the whole bubble/circle/pair-of-dots/dot of the sig you're scanning
 - Motion 1:
     - Align the camera as close to *horizontal* as you can (look at the horizontal handles of your probes and make them overlap so they are a fine line)
     - Using the up and down handles, align the center of your probe control to be on an imaginary horizontal line that passes through the center of the signature

 ![Vertical alignment]({{site.baseurl}}/img/vertical_align.png)
 {: .text-center}

 - Motion 2:
     - Align the camera as close to *vertical* as you can (look at the up and down handles and try to make them as small as you can)
     - Grabbing the square top face of the of the probe control, move your probe control in the horizontal plane so that it's directly centered on the center of the signature

 ![Horizontal alignment]({{site.baseurl}}/img/horizontal_align.png)